7 Communicating with R Markdown

 ---

-As you can see, it provides the title, author, date, and output format.
-The title, author, and date will go on the top of the knitted report while the output determines what format that knitted report takes.
-All elements of the YAML are given in key: value syntax where key is the piece of metadata (for example, title) followed by its value.
+As you can see, the YAML provides the title, author, date, and output format.
+All elements of the YAML are given in key: value syntax, where each key is a label for a piece of metadata (for example, the title) followed by the value.

 R Markdown documents have a different structure from the R script files you might be familiar with (those with the .R extension).
-R script files treat all content as code unless you comment out a line by putting a pound sign (#) in front of it.
-In the following code, the first line is a comment while the second line is code.
+R script files treat all content as code unless you comment out a line by putting a hash mark (#) in front of it.
+In the following listing, the first line is a comment, and the second line is code:

 ```{r}